 DMAS submitted a revised draft evaluation plan, as required by the Special Terms and Conditions (STCs) for the demonstration renewal period, on June 18, 2020.
 The Centers for Medicare and Medicaid Services (CMS) provided feedback on November 20, 2020.
-Based on CMS' feedback, DMAS revised the evaluation plan and submitted a new draft January 15, 2021, and has responded to additional feedback provided on March 29 and May 13, 2021 by CMS.
+Based on CMS' feedback, DMAS completed several rounds of revision to the evaluation plan.
+The evaluation plan was formally approved on October 4, 2021, after the close of the demonstration year covered by this monitoring report.

-DMAS is submitting this semi-annual monitoring report for the first half of year 2 of the demonstration period based upon the performance metrics proposed in the revised evaluation plan.
-Future reports will incorporate the performance metrics adopted in the final evaluation plan once formally adopted by CMS and Virginia.
+DMAS is submitting this annual monitoring report for year 2 of the demonstration period based upon the performance metrics proposed in the revised evaluation plan as of June 2021.
+Future reports will incorporate the performance metrics adopted in the final evaluation plan formally adopted by CMS and Virginia.